omgits0mar/omgits0mar/README.md

 <h1 align="center">Hi there 👋, I'm Omar Khaled</h1>
 <h3 align="center">I'm a senior 4th year undergraduate student in Computer Science at Ain Shams University.
-My passion lies in machine learning, data science, and software engineering intelligence, and I've worked on a number of projects in these areas and much more.</h3>
+My passion lies in machine learning, data science, and software engineering, and I've worked on a number of projects in these areas.</h3>

 - 🔭 I’m currently working on **My Graduation Project**